Academic Excellence

 A TOPS core unit worksheet is a helpful tool for estimating purposes.
 Visit the Counseling Center Moodle page for your class to access the worksheet.

-Transfer students must follow their individual transfer agreement.
+Transfer students must follow their individual transfer agreement. *Students taking non-SJA credit courses (including courses through Catholic Virtual) still must meet the requirements below.*

 - English: 4 credit units (at least one credit must be taken each school year)